arashnm80/arashnm80.github.io/handbook.md

 #### C'est la vie.
 [1.🎵](https://open.spotify.com/track/7ISIqewgqoRByGPWOsWUF1) [2.🎥](https://youtu.be/8mjE2SnIPH8)
 C'est la vie.
 Refusez-le et partez ou Acceptez-le et battez-vous pour vivre.
 #### C'est ma vie [🎵](https://open.spotify.com/track/0r3ORGlp6TvNLxYJH1A7G8)
 Cela peut être le pire, cela peut être le meilleur.
-Mais quoi que ce soit, c'est ma vie.
+Mais quoi que ce soit, c'est ma vie et je le vis pour moi.
 #### No time for caution [🎵](https://open.spotify.com/track/5aaXqH8rgKZxg61HjECldi)
-Time is my most priceless asset which passes like a breeze.
+Time is my scarcest & most priceless asset.
 #### I have to choose.
+I have to choose and not choosing is a choice itself.
+#### So what?
-I have to choose and not choosing anything is a choice itself.
-So what am I going to do with it, who do I choose to be and what do I choose to do now?
+So what am I going to do with my life, who do I choose to be and what do I choose to do now?
 ### passion, goal
 ### Truth
 #### Accept